acse-2020/introduction/_sources/code_of_conduct.md

 # ACSE Code of Conduct

+## Introduction

+One of the goals in establishing this MSc programme is to encourage the computational science community to be more diverse: whoever you are, and whatever your background, we welcome you and hope you will welcome others.
+During this MSc course we hope everyone finds their experiences welcoming, encouraging and rewarding.
+We want to foster a community based on mutual respect, tolerance, and encouragement and we ask that everyone respect these principles.

-The ACSE course community brings together people from multiple backgrounds and cultures, and at the start of the new academic year we will be interacting remotely.
-This brings both benefits and risks.
-As such, we expect everyone, both staff and students to behave courteously, welcomingly and with respect.
+The ACSE course community brings together people from multiple histories and cultures, and for the new academic year many of us will be interacting remotely.
+This brings both benefits and dangers.
+We expect everyone, both teachers and students, to behave courteously and respectfully to each other.
 In line with other organisations such as the [Society of Research Software Engineers](https://society-rse.org/about/code-of-conduct/), we have enumerated these ideas in the following code of conduct:

 ## The Code